datadesk/python-documentcloud/docs/_build/html/_sources/gettingstarted.txt

 Getting started
 ===============

-This tutorial will walk you through the process of installing python-documentment and making your first requests.
+This tutorial will walk you through the process of installing python-documentcloud and making your first requests.

 Installation
 ------------